Use

 -e DISCOVERY=true \

--e DISCOVERY_TOPIC=homeassistant/sensor \
+-e DISCOVERY_TOPIC=homeassistant \

 -e DISCOVERY_DEVICE_NAME=TheengsGateway \